usespring/hedsmanbot/README.md

 3. Set your channels id at `TelegramLongPollingBot.getChannelIdBygroupId()`.

 ### About using application resources:
-4. The application has not any api or a user interface like home.html, you can only see the application's status by tracing log file or seeing every respone to every command.
+4. The application has not any api or a user interface like *home.html*, so you can only see the application's status by tracing log file or seeing every respone to every command.
 5. Set the allow write permission on the *expression.xml* file located in root directory.
-6. Set enviroment variable with name `bot.token` and value `your bot token`.
+6. For keeping my token private, I set an Environment variable with name `bot.token` and value `my bot token`.
 7. Clone or download from the **develop branch**

 ### How dose the bot work: